-27 Best Things to Do in Connecticut
+27 Things to Do in Connecticut (From a Local!)

-Last Updated on October 4, 2022 by admin
+Last Updated on May 14, 2024 by Kelly

 About Connecticut

 Connecticut was one of the original 13 colonies in the United States and it’s currently of 6 states that make up the region of New England.
-It’s one of the smallest states in the United States (up to 110 miles wide), and it shares borders with Rhode Island, Massachusetts, and New York.
+Connecticut is one of the smallest states in the United States (up to 110 miles wide), and it shares borders with Rhode Island, Massachusetts, and New York.

 The original inhabitants of Connecticut were the Algonquian-speaking tribes.
 Europeans arrived in the 17th century.
 Connecticut was a colony of England and then became an official state in 1788.
 The capital of Connecticut is the city of Hartford.